isomerpages/nyp-sirs/_about-us/0-about-us.md

 <h3>Solutions and Services</h3>
 <p>
+SIRS as a holistic solutions provider with capability development & training at our core.

 <ul>
  <li><a href="/services/education-and-training">Educate</a></li>
 Raise awareness and offer accessibility to leading edge knowledge and skills, as well as industry trends